frankcash/go-lambda-ping/README.md

 A simple program that will build the infrastructure to ping a website.

+## Gathering Dependencies

+`go get github.com/aws/aws-lambda-go/lambda`

+### Configuration

+The Go program exists inside of `function/`.  `main.tf` is the Terraform configuration for the Lambda.

 ## Configuring the Site

 Change `url := "http://example.com/"` to `url := "<desired-site>"` in `function/function.go`.